An-n-nie/BankChurnKaggle/README.md

 ## How to reproduce results

- Reproducing results obtained in this repository can be done simply by following the workflow indicated below.
-This is preferably done in a Jupyter Notebook environment on a MacOS with python, scikit learn, and potentially the Kaggle API installed into Terminal.
-Other software setups and steps to train and evaluate model performances are further expanded in the notebooks included in this repository.
+Reproducing the results in this repository is straightforward by following the workflow described below.
+The recommended setup is a Jupyter Notebook environment running on macOS, with Python, Scikit-learn, and optionally the Kaggle API installed via Terminal.
+Additional details, including training and evaluation steps, are provided in the included notebooks.

 ### Overview of files in repository

-The files in this repository in Kaggle_Bank folder should be read from Data Load n Initial Look, Data Viz, Data Clean N Prep, ML, and Bank Churn Final to obtain a good understanding of the workflow.
+Within the `Kaggle_Bank` folder, the following notebooks guide the workflow in correct order:
-  * Data_Load_N_Initial_Look.ipynb: Downloads the bank churn dataset and explores its contents quickly.
+  * `Data_Load_N_Initial_Look.ipynb`: Downloads the bank churn dataset and explores its contents quickly.
-  * Data_Viz.ipynb: Creates various visualizations of the data
+  * `Data_Viz.ipynb`: Creates various visualizations of the data
-  * Data_Clean_N_Prep.ipynb: Conducts preprocessing processes like deleting duplcations, onehot encoding variables as well as scaling numerical features.
+  * `Data_Clean_N_Prep.ipynb`: Conducts preprocessing processes like deleting duplcations, onehot encoding variables as well as scaling numerical features.
-  * ML.ipynb: Contains functions that build various machine learning models and evaluate their performances.
+  * `ML.ipynb`: Contains functions that build various machine learning models and evaluate their performances.
-  * Bank_Churn_Final.ipynb: Contains all the preprocessing and machine learning processes necessary to obtain results and convert them into the proper submission format.
+  * `Bank_Churn_Final.ipynb`: Contains all the preprocessing and machine learning processes necessary to obtain results and convert them into the proper submission format.
-* Other files seen:
+* Other files include:
-  * submission.csv: Submission file created after all of the work is done.
+  * `submission.csv`: Submission file created after all of the work is done.
-  * sample_submission.csv: A sample of the submission format provided by the challenge.
+  * `sample_submission.csv`: A sample of the submission format provided by the challenge.
-  * train.csv: Train dataset provided by the challenge.
+  * `train.csv`: Train dataset provided by the challenge.
-  * test.csv: Test dataset provided by the challenge.
+  * `test.csv`: Test dataset provided by the challenge.

-Pictures folder contains all images displayed throughout this readme file.
+`Pictures` folder contains all images displayed throughout this README file.

 ### Software Setup
-* Libraries like pandas, matplotlib, numpy, math, and scipy are needed and can be called using import.
-* Scikit learn needs to be downloaded into terminal using pip install before importing it into notebook.
+Ensure the following libraries are installed:
+* `pandas`, `numpy`, `matplotlib`, `math`, `scipy`
+* `scikit-learn`: install via `pip install scikit-learn`

 ### Data

- Data for this challenge can be downloaded through the [Kaggle Challenge website](https://www.kaggle.com/competitions/playground-series-s4e1/overview).
-Most convenitently, the API for Kaggle can be downloaded into Terminal which should then be relocated to the correct .kaggle folder.
-Then, use kaggle command to download datasets from the kaggle websites into jupyter notebook or any preferred environment.
+Data for this challenge can be downloaded directly through the [Kaggle Challenge website](https://www.kaggle.com/competitions/playground-series-s4e1/overview).
+Or it can be done through the Kaggle CLI.
+Simply download the API for Kaggle via running `pip install kaggle` into Terminal.
+Then, make sure to move `kaggle.json` API token into the correct location (`/.kaggle/kaggle.json`).
+Then, use the command `kaggle competitions download -c playground-series-s4e1` to download this dataset.

 ### Training

- Different models are initiated, fitted and trained on the train portion (60% of total data points) of train.csv dataset.
+The training dataset (`train.csv`) is split into Train (60%), Validation (20%), and Test (20%) sets.
+Various models are then trained using the training portion and evaluated on the validation and test sets.

 ### Performance Evaluation

- Performance of the models can be evaluated via calculating the area under the ROC curve scores on the validation and test portions of the dataset.
-Cross-validation tests should also be run to ensure unbiased results.
+Model performance is assessed using the **AUC** score, alongside other metrics like accuracy, precision, recall, and F1 score.
+Cross-validation is also applied to verify consistency.

 ## Citations